Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Current Study

 \subsection{Corpus}

 We adapted the \textit{Core Dative} \textsc{Prime-LM} Corpus from \citet{sinclair2022structural} to create our dataset.
-We briefly introduce the relevant properties of the corpus and refer the readers to the original paper for details.
+We briefly introduce the relevant properties and refer the readers to the original paper for details.
 The dative corpus consists of sentences in two forms: